 Short and validated workflow for CTC enumeration

-The workflow to filter whole blood from human or mouse is validated and simple.
-It takes less than 1 hr to process and enumerate circulating tumor cells.
-We advise to use Transfix or Cellsave collection tubes and VyCAP hardware (filtration disposable, cell stainer, pump-unit and imaging system) and software(Imaging system and ACCEPT) to detect CTCs.
-All our staining reagents described in the protocols are commercial available.
+The workflow to collect and enumerate CTC for whole blood of human or xenograft models uses validated protocols.
+It takes less than 1 hr to process the sample and enumerate the circulating tumor cells.
+For the collection of the blood we advise to use Transfix or Cellsave blood collection tubes.
+All our staining and filtration reagents used in the protocols are commercial available.
 Contact us or download the protocols for more information.

-Filtration disposable contains chip with precisely defined pores
+Filtration disposable contains a filtration chip with precisely defined pores

 CTCs are larger and more rigid compared to blood cells.
-The difference between the CTC and blood cells such as WBCs is small.
-The microsieve chip is therefore manufactured using dedicated micromachining technologies in a cleanroom.
-The micro technology microsieve filter chip contains 160.000 precisely defined pores (pore diameter 5 ± 0.2 µm).
-Precisely defined pores give reliable whole blood filtration results and prevents clogging.
+The difference between the CTC and blood cells, like leukocytes, is however small.
+This requires that the pores in the filter are very precise with a minimum variation between the pores.
+The microsieve chip is manufactured using state of the art micromachining technologies.
+The microsieve filter chip contains 160.000 precisely pores (pore diameter 5 ± 0.2 µm).

 Thin microsieve membrane results in less force on cells

-The filter is made from a 1µm thick silicon nitride (SiN) membrane which is supported by a structure below the membrane.
-VyCAP developed the thinnest CTC filter on the market.
-Therefore the required pressure across the microsieve filter is much lower compared to other size based filtering systems.
+The silicon nitride (SiNi) filter membrane has a thickness of 1µm which is supported by a structure below the membrane.
+Because of this very small thickness, the required pressure across the microsieve filter is much lower compared to other size based filtering systems.
 A low pressure results in less force and less cell damage on the captured cells.

 Pump unit to filter whole blood

-The microsieve filter is mounted in a plastic slide that fits in the filtration disposable.
+The microsieve filter is mounted in a plastic slide that is mounted in the filtration disposable.
 The disposable clicks onto the pump unit.
 Whole blood is transferred to the sample side of the disposable and a small negative pressure is applied by the pump unit.
-Depending on the collection tube the pressure is adjusted, see our protocols.
-It takes typically 1minute to filter a tube of whole blood after which the cells are labelled.
+The used pressure is depending on the type of blood collection tube, see our protocols.
+It takes typically a few minutes to filter a tube of whole blood with a volume of 10 ml.
+Next, slide is removed and the collected cells are immuno-fluorescently labelled.

-After the filtering the slide is removed from the disposable filtration unit and placed into the cell stainer.
-Next, the labelling reagents are applied to the cells collected on the filtration membrane (Step 1).
+After the filtering the slide is removed from the disposable filtration unit and placed into the cellstainer.
+Next, the labeling reagents are applied to the cells that are presented on the filtration membrane (Step 1).
 The staining reagents stay on the filter and the cells remain submerged during incubation (Step 2).
 To remove excess reagents the microsieve filter is pushed onto an absorbing pad that is positioned below the microsieve filter (Step 3).
-This process is repeated multiple times with different reagents.
+This process can be repeated multiple times with different reagents.
 The cells will remain on the sieve and will not be washed away during the staining steps.